Ruxpins/bottle-detection-model/README.md

 ﻿# Plastic Bottle Detection Model
 #***these instructions are not complete***

 This repository contains a YOLOv8 model trained to detect plastic bottles in images.
 The model was trained on a custom dataset using the Ultralytics YOLOv8 framework.
+It is relatively small in size so it can be used on a Sony IMX500 image sensor.

 ## Model Details
 - Base Model: YOLOv8n